AdobeDocs/app-builder/src/pages/guides/index.md

 ## Types of App Builder apps

-A App Builder Application is a serverless application that extends [Adobe Product APIs](/apis).
+An App Builder Application is a serverless application that extends [Adobe Product APIs](/apis).
 These applications can be one of two kinds: headless or headful.
 Each of these types is described in more detail in the sections that follow.

 ### Headless Application